 Father relationships can be complex, wonderful, mysterious and emotional.
 We’ve collected some books that we think you’ll appreciate about the patriarchal relationship.
-From fiction to memoir, here are eight poignant and heartfelt books to read if you’re thinking about Dad.
+From fiction to memoir, here are eight poignant and heartfelt books to read if you’re thinking about or shoppin for Dad.

 Folded Wisdom: Notes from Dad on Life, Love, and Growing Up by Joanna Guest